PowerLoom/docs/docs/Protocol/Protocol_v2/state.md

 ### Additional features

-The protocol state in V2 of the protocol has the following changes introduced to support new features like batched submissions and validator attestations.
+The protocol state in V2 of the protocol has the following changes introduced to support new features like batched submissions and validator attestations:

 * Batched snapshot submissions from sequencer
 * Attestation on submission batches from validators